By Craig Stevenson – Founder and CEO | ACTIONETIX

 About a week went by and I just couldn’t help but to do a quick Internet search on this old brand my friend was so excited about.
 I hit the keyboard not knowing what to expect from my search.
 Then the first image that came up was a 1981 Maico 490… 490, now they had my attention.
 At first glance, the bike did look ‘pretty bad ass,’ and as I looked further at close-up images it certainly peaked my interest.
 Maico had some progressive styling, especially in the late 70’s and early 80s – it had bloodlines of modern bikes, but the simplicity of an era lost in time.

-During the reassembly process, I was amazed at the fact there is an ‘order of assembly’ on a bike that is as geometrically wide open as the Maico.
+During the reassembly process, I was amazed at the fact there is an ‘order of assembly’ on a bike that so much space in the frame.
 I had to put parts in and then take them out to let other parts in – the process of assembly and removal of parts multiple times was my life every night after work.
 It was a month of spare hours at night fitting this beast back together – but what fun it was…

 Fast forward to the end of the summer when I finally decided to race it on a track called GullyMor.
 This track has a lot of GP elements to it with only a couple of man-made jumps, so it was perfect for me.
 Since I had not raced for three years due to a shoulder reconstruction, I decided to race this in 40+ class where I hoped the guys may cut me a break and not roost me too bad as they passed me.
 Well I’m here to say that I made a triumphant return to racing onboard a bike that I never had any intention of owning or riding in my lifetime.
 And what a feeling it was, I had restored a piece of motorsports history and had the biggest smile on my face that you can imaging under my FOX helmet… it was something that I will never forget as long as I’m of sane mind!